noi-techpark/opendatahub-content-api/README.md

 ### using Docker

 go into \OdhApiCore\ folder \
-`docker-compose up` starts the odh-api appliaction on http://localhost:8001/
+`docker-compose up` starts the Open Data Hub Content Api application on http://localhost:8001/

 go into \OdhApiImporter\ folder \
-`docker-compose up` starts the odh-api appliaction on http://localhost:8002/
+`docker-compose up` starts the  Open Data Hub Content Api application on http://localhost:8002/

 ### using .Net Core CLI